 Like most VPN services, PIA lets you run up to five VPN sessions on individual devices at the same time.
 This makes it useful for a family, or a small business, that wants to fly below the radar.
-(One service, Windscribe, lets you use an unlimited number of devices simultaneously.)
+(Windscribe lets you use an unlimited number of devices simultaneously.)

-PIA offers client software for Windows PCs (Windows 7 or newer), Macs (OS X 10.8 or newer) and Ubuntu Linux systems (Ubuntu 12.04 or newer).
+PIA offers client software for Windows PCs (Windows 7 or newer), Macs (OS X 10.8 or newer) and several Linux distributions (Ubuntu, Mint, Arch and Debian are officially supported).
 The company's phone and tablet apps cover iPhones and iPads (iOS 8.0 or newer) and Android phones or tablets (Android 4.0.4 or newer).

-There's also an extension for the Chrome browser (version 48 or newer), and Firefox and Opera extensions are on the way.
-(A VPN browser extension won't protect email clients, instant-messaging apps, streaming clients, online games or other browsers.)
+There are also extensions for the Chrome, Firefox and Opera web browsers.
+But keep in mind that a VPN browser extension won't protect the internet traffic of email clients, instant-messaging apps, streaming clients, online games or other browsers.

 If you'd like to protect all the devices connected to your home network at once, PIA offers detailed instructions for using PIA with home Wi-Fi routers that are running DD-WRT, Tomato or pfSense open-source software.
 (Too complicated?
 You can buy routers pre-configured with PIA from third parties.)

 PIA offers VPN connections based on the PPTP, L2TP/IPSec and OpenVPN protocols, and each can be used with or without PIA's client software, although PIA warns that only OpenVPN provides adequate encryption of data.